|SIYE Time:2:57 on 21st March 2018|

 "As long as I'm your git, you can scold me as much as you like."
 His ear-to-ear grin splitting his face.

-They were standing there for a long time, in tight embrace, relieved and happy, when Ginny finally broke the silence, "Let's go back, it's already dark and Mum will be worried."
+They were standing there for a long time, in a tight embrace, relieved and happy, when Ginny finally broke the silence, "Let's go back, it's already dark and Mum will be worried."

 "Yeah, let’s go back."
 Harry agreed.